RamyBoulos/scensage/README.md

   - Character mentions
   - Mood/emotion analysis
   - Up to three cultural references
-- CLI interface with options for model selection, scene limits, segmentation method, and output file specification
+- CLI interface with options for model selection, scene limits, segmentation strategy, and output file specification
 - Designed for extensibility and ease of integration into media analysis pipelines

 ---